friendica/red/doc/Connectors.md

 **Facebook**

-The Facebook connector is a plugin/addon which allows you to interact with friends on Facebook from within Friendika.
+The Facebook connector is a plugin/addon which allows you to interact with friends on Facebook from within Friendica.
 If enabled, your Facebook friend list will be imported, and you will see and be able to respond to Facebook posts.
 Facebook members may also be added to private conversation groups.
 You will not be able to connect with individual Facebook accounts - but will have your entire friend list imported and updated if new friends are added.

 Assuming the Facebook plugin/addon has been installed on your system, it can be enabled by going to your [Plugin Settings](settings/addon) page, and then select "Facebook Connector Settings" on that page.
 This will only appear if the Facebook plugin/addon has been installed.
 Follow the instruction to install or remove the Facebook connector.